yjacolin/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

 * Select the :guilabel:`rural` layer as your input vector layer, while leaving the :guilabel:`Use only selected features` box unchecked.
 * Under :guilabel:`Dissolve field`, select :guilabel:`--- Dissolve all ---`.
-* Save the file in the same directory as :guilabel:`rural_dissolve.shp`.
+* Save your layer under the :guilabel:`Zoning` directory.
 * Click :guilabel:`OK`.
 A dialog will appear asking whether you want to add the new layer to the TOC ("Table of Contents", referring to the :guilabel:`Layers list`).